matic-insurance/Customer-Import-Platform-MQA/README.md

 The system is available by: https://testtaskmatic.herokuapp.com

 ### Requirements
-Write test cases for platform Test app with help of TC and find all possible defects Use Google Sheet for bugs and test cases (we will send you a link)
+Write test documentation (checklist/test case) for platform Test app with help of TC and find all possible defects Use Google Sheet for bugs and test cases (we will send you a link)

 ### Recommendations
 You may use API requests for testing The platform has following API endpoints: